geozeke/ubuntu/README.md

   * Patch `/etc/fuse.conf` to un-comment `user_allow_other`.
 This permits
     running programs from the command line when you're inside a directory in the share point.
-  * Neatly arrange icons on the favorites launcher.
-  * Clean up and delete temporary and unused files.

 #### usage